Tutorial of pydefect

 9. Parsing supercell calculation results

-Do not forget to add the -t defect option, to create the input files for defects.
+Be sure to include the -t defect option to generate input files suitable for defect calculations.

-After finishing the vasp calculations, we can generate the calc_results.json that contains the first-principles calculation results related to the defect properties.
+After completing the calculations, you can generate the calc_results.json file, which contains the key results from the first-principles calculations relevant to defect properties.

 pydefect_vasp cr -d *_*/ perfect